AnderzL7/climate_heat_loss/README.md

 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Climate with heat loss calculation"

+### HACS

+1. Open HACS in home assistant
+2. Under the meatball menu in the top right -> "Add custom repository"
+3. Copy the URL of this GitHub repository -> Click "Add"
+4. Find Climate heat loss in the list and click "Install"

 ## Configuration is done in the UI